ktorio/ktor-documentation/topics/transformers.md

 When using this mode, you can send the actual content of the session to the client as a cookie or a header, and as either raw or transformed.

-This mode is considered to be "serverless", since you don't need to store anything on the server side and it is only the responsibility of the client to store and keep that session.
+This mode is considered to be "serverless", since you don't need to store anything on the server side, and it is only the responsibility of the client to store and keep that session.
 This simplifies the backend, but has security implications that you need to know, to work in this mode.